appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/insert-and-update-data-in-sql.md

 ```

-This query inserts CSV data from the Filepicker widget into the `users` table.
+This SQL query uses the [json_populate_recordset](https://www.postgresql.org/docs/current/functions-json.html) function to insert CSV data from the Filepicker widget into the `users` table.
 The `null::users` part helps determine column data types based on the `users` table and specifies `null` as the default value for missing CSV entries.

 :::caution
 Column details in the SQL database should match the column details in the data you are inserting.
 Appsmith does not insert data for a mismatched column.